Code-the-Dream-School/node-essentials-pieces/first-part-express-app-assignment.md

 ### **Setup**

 You need Express.
-Make sure it is installed in your node-homework repository:
+It is not part of the Node base, so  sure it is installed in your node-homework repository:

 ```bash
 npm install express
 ```

+Actually, your node-homework repository was set up at the start to have all the packages you need -- but if you were setting up your own project, you'd have to do these npm installs.

 ### **A Minimal App**